by Dr. C.H. Weaver M.D. updated 8/2022

 Removal of the source of estrogen production, the ovaries, is one effective approach to eliminating estrogen production in premenopausal women, and is commonly used in many countries.
 Another approach is to utilize drugs to block estrogen receptors and prevent the estrogen-stimulated growth of the breast cancer cells.

-Learn more about hormonal therapy for breast cancer
+- Learn more about Hormone Therapy for breast cancer

 Oncotype DX Genomics Testing